 Today venture one hour outside of Antigua with your driver and guide to the small town of Comalapa.
 Comalapa is home to many local painters who continue the tradition of naïve paintings.
 See the famous mural painted by school children in 1996 depicting Guatemala's recent civil war events.
 Explore the market today, a main shopping hub for many locals, and witness those still wearing the traditional Maya dress.
 Visit the small museum dedicated to the composer of Guatemala's national anthem and enjoy lunch before returning this afternoon to Antigua.

 Today explore the indulgent art of chocolate making with a hands-on workshop of your own at Choco Museo.
 Learn first about the history of the Maya discovery of the cacao bean and how it led to the mass production of chocolate worldwide.
 Learn about various types of cacao and its health benefits before taking on the challenge of making your own chocolate treats.
-Start with the bean and work it into Cacao tea, Maya hot chocolate and European hot chocolate.
-Next use your creativity by adding ingredients such as almonds, coffee beans, ginger, sea salt and more to create your own chocolate bar invention.
+Start with the bean and work it into cacao tea, Maya hot chocolate, and European hot chocolate.
+Next use your creativity by adding ingredients such as almonds, coffee beans, ginger, sea salt, and more to create your own chocolate bar invention.
 Enjoy some time early afternoon free in Antigua.

 Guatemala's biggest contribution to the world-wide cuisine market is its coffee.
-Today you will explore the production process on a coffee tour in the local town of San Miguel Escobar, just outside of Antigua.
+Today you can explore the production process on a coffee tour in the local town of San Miguel Escobar, just outside of Antigua.
 As Green as it Gets (AGAIG) is a charity working to support small independent coffee producers and promotes sustainable agriculture practice in Guatemala.
-Visit some of the families support on the organization during the tour, and during coffee season (Nov-Mar) you may even work alongside the coffee farmers and help with various steps in the production process.
+Visit some of the families supported by the organization during the tour, and during coffee season (Nov-Mar) you may even work alongside the coffee farmers and help with various steps in the production process.
 See how the coffee is roasted over open fire and ground by hand before sampling the handiwork.
 End the tour by enjoying a traditional lunch at the home of a community member.
 The tour includes a small donation to AGAIG as well.

 Return to Antigua this afternoon and enjoy the rest of the day free to explore at your leisure.
 Tonight you can test out Hector's restaurant, located in front of La Merced Church.
 Expect a wait, as it is packed almost every night of the week!